yahoyoungho/DSC232/README.md

 This was recommended in the best practices files.
 Therefore, we decided to stick with the 128 GB.

 ## How many observations does your dataset have?
+We have three datasets in total: (merge.csv, merge.hdf5, stead_combined.parquet)
 The merge.csv metadata file contains total 1,268,314 observations, each representing a unique earthquake event.\
 The merge.hdf5 file correspondingly contains 1,268,314 rows of tuples, each tuple containing three elements.\
-The first element of the tuple is the `trace_name` of the corresponding earthquake.\
+- The first element of the tuple is the `trace_name` of the corresponding earthquake.\
-The second element is the earthquake's waveform.
+- The second element is the earthquake's waveform.
 Each waveform is an array in the shape of (6000, 3).\
-The third element is a dictionary of three key-value pairs.
+- The third element is a dictionary of three key-value pairs.
 The keys are `p_arrival_sample`, `s_arrival_sample`, and `coda_end_sample`.
 The values are strings containing numerical values.\
-Pre-missing data handling, we would effectively deal with 7,609,884,000 (over 7 billion) rows of data (1,268,314 earthquakes * 6,000 waveform samples = 7,609,884,000).\
+- Pre-missing data handling, we would effectively deal with 7,609,884,000 (over 7 billion) rows of data (1,268,314 earthquakes * 6,000 waveform samples = 7,609,884,000).\
-After dropping 5,314 null earthquake ids, we are effectively working with 7,578,000,000 rows of data.
+- After dropping 5,314 null earthquake ids, we are effectively working with 7,578,000,000 rows of data.
+We combined the merge.csv and merge.hdf5 files to create the stead_combined.parquet dataset.
+- It contains 1,265,657 observations and retains the same schema as the original files **except** the waveform data has been flattened.

 ## Describe all columns in your dataset: their scales and data distributions.
 Describe categorical and continuous variables.
 Describe your target column.